Upper Mustang Overland Tour for 6 Days Itinerary By Jeep

 Lo Manthang is an ancient walled kingdom and is the capital of Mustang.
 This mysterious place is isolated from the modern world and few tourists come here, as it was relatively recently opened to foreigners.
 The sky caves in Lo Manthang are one of the UNESCO tentative sites.
 It houses partially mummified bodies dating back several thousand years.
 While archaeologists started uncovering this place, they also discovered paintings, sculptures, manuscripts related to Buddhism and Bon religion.

-A visit to The Royal Palace of Lo Manthang gives more insight into the ancient culture and tradition of people of Lo.
+A visit to The Royal Palace of Lo Manthang gives more insight into the ancient culture and tradition of the people of Lo.

 This sacred site is visited by both Hindus and Buddhists throughout the year.
 Visiting this temple and performing a ritual is believed to give you ‘Mukti’, meaning liberation from worldly pain and suffering.
 Here, Lord Bishnu is worshipped by Hindus, especially Vaishnavas.
 It is one of the eight major holy places for them.
 It is also considered one of the Shakti Peethas, where body parts of dead Shakti (Sati Devi) fell while being carried and taken to random places by Mahadeva.
 Buddhists believe that Guru Padmasambhava came to meditate here and the statue is the manifestation of Avalokiteshvara, the Compassion Buddha.